Export a Subset of a Simulink Project Using an Export Profile

 3. Select the menu item 'Manage Export Profiles...'.

-The Manage Export Profiles UI will appear.
+The Manage Export Profiles dialog box will appear.

 The export profile shows two panels.
-The first panels shows the labels which will cause a file to not be exported if attached to a a file.
+The first panels shows the labels which will cause a file to not be exported if attached to a file.
 The release profile has been defined such that any file which has the 'analysis', 'test', 'artifact', or 'upgrade' label attached will not be exported.